 Do cannabis terpenes interact with your endocannabinoid system?

-Most cannabis terpenes do not interact with the endogenous cannabinoid system (ECS) the way that phytocannabinoids do, with one notable exception: beta-caryophyllene.
+Most cannabis terpenes do not interact with the ECS the way that phytocannabinoids do, with one notable exception: beta-caryophyllene.
 Beta-caryophyllene is a “dietary cannabinoid” that selectively binds to the CB2 receptor of the ECS and activates it.
 Researchers have observed that beta-caryophyllene may reduce the production of pro-inflammatory cytokines, helping to reduce inflammation in your body.

 Other terpenes work by altering the way phytocannabinoids engage with the ECS.
 For example, researchers have observed myrcene to increase permeability across the blood-brain barrier, which increases the amount of cannabinoids that reach your brain.
 Myrcene itself, though, does not bind to the cannabinoid receptors of the ECS.